KarlosWGeek/IFZ-FortificationsRebalanced/README.md

 3. Load up a save or start a new game.
 Walls, towers and gates will now have the mod's HP values instead of the base game values.

 Made for and tested on game version 0.24.6.18 1 BETA.
 Earlier and future versions may be unsupported due to the game being in early access with semi-frequent updates.
+NOTE - Walls, towers and gates placed before the mod was installed will keep their previous values.
+It's recommended to start a new save with the mod instead of loading older ones.

 ## Changes as of mod version 1.0